-While nothing beats focused study in high school to ace the ACT, all students can take further steps to increase their chances of getting a better score by taking practice tests and online courses designed for the ACT.
+While nothing beats focused study in high school to ace the ACT, all students can increase their chances of getting a better score by reviewing for the test and taking ACT practice tests and online courses.

 - Pick The ACT Practice Tests You Want To Take